 ICU dormitories are a place where students respect human rights and diversity and learn about the sharing and assigning of responsibilities through dialogue while living together in a community.
-The students produced a short film on the attraction of such dormitories with the help of Oriza Hirata (Class of 1986).
+The students produced a short film on the attraction of such dormitories under the supervision of Oriza Hirata (Class of 1986).
 Hirata also held a series of special seminars (five times) on the theory of drama to coincide with the production of the movie.

 Dormitories: A Place Where Students Study and Practice Liberal Arts